Tools and Materials

 Understanding Nail Guns and How They Work

-To use a nail gun safely and effectively, it's important to understand how it works.
+To use a nail gun safely and effectively, it's important to understand how one works.
 There are two main types:

-- Pneumatic Nail Guns: These guns are powered by compressed air and require an air compressor.
+- Pneumatic Nail Guns: These guns are powered by compressed air, so they require an air compressor.
 These are great for heavy-duty tasks, offering consistent power for large projects.

 Types of Nail Guns